Are you worried about food?

 Over the past few months people donated over 1,200 cloth masks they had lovingly made.
 SIRCH Partnered with Haliburton Highlands Health Services who sanitized them, kept some for their front line staff, and the rest we distributed to various agencies and residents throughout our community.
 A huge thank you to all who took the time to make these masks and for HHHS for working with us on this project.

-We have paused Repair Café, Cook It Up, Ready for Retail, and our Catering for a Cause until Covid-19 restrictions are lifted.
+We have paused Repair Café until Covid-19 restrictions are lifted.

-Please keep up to date by following us on Facebook, Instagram and Twitter.
+Please keep up to date by following us on Facebook and Instagram.

 HOW YOU CAN HELP